Last updated on April 11th, 2018 at 06:04 pm

 What You’ll See

 From November-December, you may see crab-eater seals, elephant seals, humpback whales, Minke whales, and southern right whales, penguins hatching chicks in the South Shetland Islands, and incredibly long days – sometimes the sun doesn’t set until midnight!
 From January to February, most penguin chicks hatch, and you can spot fur seals, leopard seals, and whales.
-From late February to March, it’s autumn down under, and you’ll find adolescent penguins curious about visitors, whales, and beautiful algae blooms.
+From late February to March, it’s autumn down under, and you’ll find adolescent penguins curious about visitors, whales, and beautiful algae bloom.

 At any time, you may also see Adelie, Macaroni, Gentoo, and Chinstrap penguins, humpback whales, albatross, Antarctic Terns and Southern Giant Petrels, fur seals, leopard seals, southern elephant seals, orcas, and more wildlife from aboard the ship, and venture out on Zodiac boats for excursions on land, weather permitting.
 You can even go swimming in the hot springs of Pendulum Cove in the Shetland Islands.